Kariuki11/Deep-JavaScript-Understanding/Node Js Deep Understanding/interviewprep1.md

 * `module.exports` / `require` → Old Node way.
 * `export` / `import` → Modern JavaScript way.
   Both do the same thing: let files share code.

+#  5. What do you understand about Callbacks?